I’ve also made some films, they’re short, here are three...

 The Sand Storm 2014 (沙尘暴)

-Right after leaving TED, I took what was meant to be a quick creative sabbatical until I drowned myself in this for a while.
+Right after leaving TED, I flew to China for a creative sabbatical only to drown myself in this.

-Communications lines dissolve and a water smuggler navigates a tumultuous, dystopian city on the brink in this lyrical “low-fi sci-fi” tour through a bleak future setting the stage for more to come.
+Communication lines dissolve and a water smuggler navigates a tumultuous, dystopian city on the brink in this lyrical “low-fi sci-fi” tour through a bleak future setting the stage for more to come.
+Made in China.